 You can’t have an HSA if you’re covered by health insurance other than a high-deductible HSA plan—for example, if your spouse has family coverage for you from his or her job.
 So you may have to change your existing coverage.
 However, you may get your own HSA if you are not covered by your spouse’s health insurance.
 In addition, people eligible to receive Medicare may not participate in the HSA program.

 You need to obtain a bare-bones health plan that meets the HSA criteria (is “HSA-qualified”).
 You may obtain coverage from a health maintenance organization, preferred provider organization, or traditional plan.

 Once you have an HSA-qualified health insurance policy, you may open your HSA account.
 An HSA must be established with a trustee.
 The HSA trustee keeps track of your deposits and withdrawals, produces annual statements, and reports your HSA deposits to the IRS.

 Any person, insurance company, bank, or financial institution already approved by the IRS to be a trustee or custodian of an IRA is approved automatically to serve as an HSA trustee.
 Others may apply for approval under IRS procedures for HSAs.

 When you have your HSA-qualified health plan and HSA account, you can start making contributions to your account.
 There is no minimum amount you are required to contribute each year; you may contribute nothing if you wish.
 There are maximum limits on how much you may contribute each year:

 - If you have individual coverage, the maximum you may contribute to your HSA each year is $3,250.

 - If you have family coverage, the maximum you may contribute to your HSA each year is $6,450.

-These maximums are for 2013 and are adjusted for inflation each year.
+These maximums (2014) are adjusted for inflation each year.
 Individuals who are 55 to 65 years old can make additional optional tax-free catch-up contributions to their HSA accounts of up to $1,000.